Fusemachines/fuse-python-training/README.md

-# fuse-python-training | A Source code on Flask APIs
+# Python & Flask APIs Training
+This repo contains a part of codebase prepared for a internal Python + Flask training done within Fusemachines.

 ## Installation
 First create a virutal environment in you system.
 For this purpose use [pipenv](https://pypi.org/project/pipenv/) .
 Verify either you have installed pipenv or not.
 For this:

 ```bash